 How can I get involved in working on the farm?

 Volunteers are always needed and appreciated at Derrybeg!
-For anyone wishing to help with farm work, they may contact the Farmer or Volunteer Coordinator directly – info@derrybegfarm.ie.
+For anyone wishing to help with farm work, they may contact the farmer or volunteer coordinator directly – info@derrybegfarm.ie.
 After a brief chat and completing a volunteer form you can begin.
 After a two week trial period it is then possible to volunteer long-term if you wish.
-All volunteers must be over 18 and we can also accept vulnerable adults with additional needs if accompanied by a support person, as well as third-level work-experience students.
+All volunteers must be over 18.
+Members, those living nearby, as well as college students can help out.
+We also work with local community groups and welcome individuals who may have additional needs to volunteer, if accompanied by a support person.

 Do members have to work on the farm?